bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 specify `let g:lsc_enable_diagnostics = v:true`.

-Lastly, I configure LSC to suppress all client/server messages; by default the LSC plugin is a little too chatty with regards to displaying all messages, even when they are not that useful.
+Lastly, I configure LSC to suppress all client/server messages; by default the LSC plugin is a little too chatty with regard to displaying all messages, even when they are not that useful.

 :exclamation: Whilst debugging a recalcitrant language server please do enable